crashworks3d/predator_servo/README.md

 https://www.thingiverse.com/thing:4056653

-**You can purchase an easy to install and use Arduino shield (Nano included) designed specifically for this project.
+**You can purchase the ALISHA MK X-J an easy to install and use Arduino shield (Nano included) designed specifically for this project.
 This Board comes pre-flashed with the Crashworks code installed.**

 **_A.L.I.S.H.A._ - Arduino nano Led & Integrated Servo Helmet Actuator for 3D Printed Helmets**